-It is often joked that your first jar of honey could cost £600 – that is a rough indication of cost to get set up with a hive, kit and bees.
+It is often joked that your first jar of honey could cost £600 – that is a rough indication of cost to get set up with a hive, kit and bees; however it is possible to buy second hand hives or even construct your own if you have the skills.
 There are also ongoing regular costs which are lower as well as many possible additions.
 And for the first year, your new colony is unlikely to produce any honey for you.

 2) The site you have in mind has to be suitable

 If you are thinking of keeping bees in your garden there are a few important things to consider.
 Close proximity to livestock, public footpaths, bridleways, playing fields or schools should be avoided, and it is wise to discuss your plans with neighbours as the bees will over-fly other gardens, usually without being noticed.
 But should there be a problem you may need to find a new site for your bees.
 However, you can’t just decide to move a hive somewhere close by.
 Besides hives being very heavy and awkward to handle, bees have a strong homing instinct and return to the site of their home, even when it’s not there, so a distance of more than 3 miles is recommended when moving a hive.

 3) They need regular attention and can be time consuming